Sherwood Sandstone Group: Wilmslow Sandstone Formation

-Chester Pebble Beds Formation
+Chester Formation

-The Chester Pebble Beds Formation (named from the city of Chester) comprises sandstones with some conglomerates and siltstones of early Triassic age.
+The Chester Formation (named from the city of Chester) comprises sandstones with some conglomerates and siltstones of early Triassic age.
 It ranges from less than 90m to over 220m in thickness.
-It has been known in the past as the Bunter Pebble Beds.
+It has been known in the past as the Bunter Pebble Beds and the Chester Pebble Beds Formation.
 There are a couple of reference sections for this sequence in the vicinity of Chester.

 Kinnerton Sandstone Formation

 The Kinnerton Sandstone Formation (named from the twin villages of Higher and Lower Kinnerton on the England/Wales border west of Chester) is a sequence which ranges from 0m to over 150m thickness of largely aeolian sandstones of early Triassic age.
 It was formerly known as the Lower Mottled Sandstone.

 English Midlands rock succession

-Bromsgrove Sandstone Formation
+Helsby Sandstone Formation

-The Bromsgrove Sandstone Formation (named from the town of Bromsgrove in Worcestershire) is early Triassic to Anisian in age and comprises variously coloured sandstones whose bases are frequently conglomeratic, together with mudstones and siltstones.
+Once known locally as the Bromsgrove Sandstone Formation (from the town of Bromsgrove in Worcestershire), the Helsby Sandstone Formation is early Triassic to Anisian in age and comprises variously coloured sandstones whose bases are frequently conglomeratic, together with mudstones and siltstones.
 The thickness of the formation is variable but reaches around 500m in the Worcester area.
 It is often encountered in older literature as the Lower Keuper Sandstone.
 The formation includes the Shepshed Sandstone Member.